 Chinese travellers' preference on all-inclusive package tour is depicted in the literature (Wong and Lau, 2001; Yu and Weiler, 2001; Arlt, 2006; Guo et al., 2007).
 Nevertheless, Wong and Lau (2001) also identified that their well-being in all-inclusive package tour is generally low.
 WTO (2008) statistics suggests that majority of the Chinese leisure travellers in Europe (60%) travel in groups.
 However, the proportion is falling.
-Among the Chinese package tourists in Europe, there is a trend indicating that they favour more immersive package tour rather covering maximum of three countries rather than the whistle-stop tours (WTO, 2008).
+Among the Chinese package tour rather covering maximum of three countries rather than the whistle-stop tours (WTO, 2008).
 At the moment, group travel is mandatory under the ADS scheme, with the exception of travel to Hong Kong and Macau.
 This may partially explain the high percentage of group travellers.